shien7654321/STWebCLI/README.md

 # build for client production with minification
 yarn build:client

-# build for server production with minification
+# build for server production
 yarn build:server

+# build for node server production
+yarn build:node

+# run ssr on node server, you need to run build before this
+yarn ssr

 # serve with hot reload at localhost
 yarn dev

+# serve on ssr with hot reload at localhost
+yarn dev:ssr

 # code inspection
 yarn lint